AntonSol919/linkspace/index.md

 # Basics {#basics}

-In the 1960s we invented the electronic hierachical filesystem.
+In the 1960s we build the first electronic hierachical filesystems.
-Organizing files in folders.
-For example "/linkspace/homepage/index.html".
-This proved extremely powerful.
+It took a while, but eventually the idea to organize in 'files and folders' became common.
+For example "documents/linkspace/homepage/readme.md".

-So much so, that the (early) Web, specifically HTTP, is essentially nothing more than a way to talk to file systems around the world. i.e. "https://antonsol919.github.io/linkspace/index.html" Linkspace takes this a step further.
+The (early) Web, specifically HTTP, made these folders available and allowed for cross linking. i.e. "https://antonsol919.github.io/linkspace/index.html" Linkspace takes this a step further.

-To get an idea of what linkspace lets us do we can look at an example of a message board.
+To build an understanding of linkspace we'll begin with a basic message board.
-Initially it only contains someone complaing about a coffee machine and an attached image.
-Someone else starts a thread about tabs vs spaces.
+Someone complaining about a coffee machine, and some else starts a thread about tabs vs spaces.

-The two are merged together to create the new state of the message board.
+The entries get merged together.

 <div class="entrygrid small"><span></span>
 <span>/image/BrokenMachine.jpg</span>